BRIDGE: Predicting Human Task Completion Time From Model Performance: Experiments

-\paragraph{Cybench} Cybench \citep{zhang2025cybench} evaluates cybersecurity capabilities by measuring whether agents can solve professional-level Capture the Flag (CTF) challenges.
+\paragraph{Cybench:} Cybench \citep{zhang2025cybench} evaluates cybersecurity capabilities by measuring whether agents can solve professional-level Capture the Flag (CTF) challenges.
 The benchmark comprises tasks drawn from four CTF competitions spanning cryptography, forensics, reverse engineering, web exploitation, and binary exploitation, with difficulty levels ranging from very easy to hard, and human first-solve times (FST) from under 5 minutes to over 24 hours.
 A task is deemed successful if the agent recovers the correct flag string, verified by exact match.
 We run agents using the Cybench agent framework\footnote{\url{https://github.com/andyzorigin/cybench}} with tool access to a bash shell and standard CTF utilities.
 We use the unguided setting and restrict analysis to the tasks for which at least one model succeeds, as tasks unsolved by all models yield unreliable IRT difficulty estimates and would not support meaningful human time prediction.

-For SWE-bench Verified, MLE-bench, GDPval, we run agents using the InspectAI framework\footnote{\url{https://inspect.aisi.org.uk/}} with the default ReAct-style scaffold \citep{yao2023react} with tool access to a bash shell and python interpreter.
+For SWE-bench Verified, MLE-bench, and GDPval, we run agents using the InspectAI framework\footnote{\url{https://inspect.aisi.org.uk/}} with the default ReAct-style scaffold and tool access to a bash shell and python interpreter.
 For each task, generation is capped at 1000 turns or until context window is full.
-We use the temperature of 0.0 (greedy decoding) and sufficiently large maximum output tokens to avoid truncation of intermediate reasoning steps or final outputs.
+We use a temperature of 0.0 (greedy decoding) and sufficiently large maximum output token budgets to avoid truncation of intermediate reasoning steps or final outputs.